keysmusician/keysmusician/README.md

 What technologies do you know? (see this: https://softwareengineering.stackexchange.com/questions/15004/at-which-point-do-you-know-a-technology-enough-to-list-it-on-a-resume)
 (example: https://github.com/Theemiss/Theemiss/blob/main/README.md | https://github.com/MacroPower#macropower-tech)

-What do you want to learn?
-JUCE, VST3 SDK, R
 What projects do you want to build?
 VSTs, Fauna call generator, ML music genre and/or timbre classifier

 - 🔭 I’m currently working on ... [projects]